 Do you ever find yourself having conversations with a customer or team members and then they say to you at a later date, ” No, that’s not really what I meant!”and you realise that you have completely misunderstood them?

 Or they misunderstand you; you’ve made a comment that’s been mis-interpreted?
-This may have been because we have been too vague or ambiguous in the way we express things.

 Because we all filter or delete information it can mean the information we share or receive, or questions we ask can be very general or vague, making it difficult for others to fully understand the question, issue or action required.